Roommate Conflict Resolution

 Residence Life: The Heart of Our Community

-The Office of Residence Life, part of the Office of Student Affairs, is an extension of the Grand Canyon University (GCU) educational experience.
-The mission of the Office of Residence Life is that students become Christ-like servant leaders through an awareness of self and engagement with others.
+The Department of Residence Life, part of the Division of Student Affairs, is an extension of the Grand Canyon University educational experience.
+The mission of the Department of Residence Life is that students become Christ-like servant leaders through an awareness of self and engagement with others.

 Living on campus is an exciting experience but does not come without its challenges.
-If you have ever shared a room with anyone, you know that conflict can arise.
-Our Residence Life team has implemented processes that are meant to help students grow and mature while resolving any instances of conflict.
+Conflict can sometimes occur in shared living spaces.
+Residence Life has implemented processes that are meant to help students grow and mature while resolving any instances of conflict.
 When a student graduates from GCU, Residence Life hopes that he or she will have learned how to live in community with others and address conflict in an autonomous, Christ-centered way.

 GCU realizes the joys and pitfalls that go hand-in-hand with on-campus living.
-It takes a village of supporters to provide ample guidance and resources to student residents, which is why Resident Assistants (RA) and Resident Directors (RD) are vital to our community of learners.
+The Department of Residence Life has ample guidance and resources to offer student residents, which is why Resident Assistants (RA) and Resident Directors (RD) are vital to our community of learners.
 Before moving onto campus, students should familiarize themselves with the individuals who will be partnering with them in their residential experience:

 Loading item